CPA Exam Considerations for Non-US Candidates

 Assuming that you qualify to take the Exams and be licensed, in order to calculate how much it will cost to take the Exams, you need to identify where you will be able to sit for the Exams.

-The CPA Exam is available in only a few countries outside of the United States: Japan, Brazil, Bahrain, Kuwait, Lebanon, and the United Arab Emirates.
+The CPA Exam is available in only a few countries outside of the United States: India, Nepal, Japan, South Korea, Brazil, Bahrain, Egypt, Jordan, Kuwait, Lebanon, and the United Arab Emirates.

 The main issue of the location of the Exam is the additional cost.
 If you will need to travel to take the Exam, you will have the costs of travel and hotel each time you go.
 If you plan to take one Exam at a time and you end up failing 2 Exams, you would have 6 trips associated with passing the CPA Exam.